 If you want to have your comment published, or if you have sent in a comment and it hasn’t been published, it is quite a good idea to read through this little piece.

-Our original starting premise was to publish anything that wasn’t illegal, (on the basis that anything which would be illegal if done face to face is illegal if done online) but in fact we’ve got to the point now where only about half of the comments we get are published.
+Our original starting premise was to publish anything that wasn’t illegal, (on the basis that anything which would be illegal if said face to face is illegal if said online) but we soon got to the point now where only about 20% of comments we get are published.
 To help you get your comment published you might care to remember these factors.

 1: This web site was set up to support the manager, the players and the club because we felt very few sites did this.
 We will publish comments that are contrary to this point of view, but only if they contain evidence to back up their claims, and are not simply repetitions of comments against our point of view, that we have seen before.
 We think we are being fairly liberal to allow contrary comments to be published once (more liberal than, say, the Mail, Star, Express, Telegraph and a lot of blogs etc), so once is enough.

 2: We support the use of data, statistical analysis, the scientific method, and logical deduction in answering the question “Why?”
 If you feel that’s not a good idea, you will find vast numbers of other sites that are more to your taste but we’re not moving from that fundamental so simply appealing to common sense and the “evidence of my own eyes” as it is often put, won’t lead to publication.
 Also we have people writing in saying “you demand evidence but don’t supply it to support your own arguments” – I kept answering these until someone wrote this in response to an article which itself had a direct link to the evidence.
 So I don’t publish these comments unless there really is an issue on which we have never published the evidence.